Information processing theory

-Humans as Information Processing Systems
+Humans as information processing systems

 The information processing theory simplified is comparing the human brain to a computer or basic processor.
 It is theorized that the brain works in a set sequence, as does a computer.
 The sequence goes as follows, "receives input, processes the information, and delivers an output".

 This theory suggests that we as humans will process information in a similar way.
 Like a computer receives input the mind will receive information through the senses.
 If the information is focused on, it will move to the short-term memory.
 While in the short-term memory or working memory, the mind is able to use the information to address its surroundings.
 The information is then encoded to the long-term memory, where the information is then stored.
 The information can be retrieved when necessary using the central executive.
 The central executive can be understood as the conscious mind.
 The central executive can pull information from the long-term memory back to the working memory for its use.
 As a computer processes information, this is how it is thought our minds are processing information.
 The output that a computer would deliver can be likened to the mind's output of information through behavior or action.